 - Use CSV output rather than XML.

 - Only save the data that you need.

 Ans.
 The aggregate report listener has 90% line as one of the metrics.
 The Apache JMeter manual describes 90% line as- “90% of the samples took no more than this time”.
 It is actually the 90 percentile of the response times of the samples –

 90 percentile = (90/100)*N+1/2 where N is the number of samples

 So, if there are 10 samples then 90%line will be 9.5 or 9.
 It means the 9th value in the sorted list of samples (sorted according to ascending order of their response times) will be the 90%line value.

 Ques.25.
 What is distributed load testing?
 How can it be achieved in JMeter?

 Ans.
-Distributed load testing is the process using which multiple systems can be used for simulating load of large number of users.
-The reason of using more than one system for load testing is the limitation of single system to generate large number of threads (users).
-In JMeter we can do distributed load testing using the master slave configuration.
+Distributed load testing is the process using which multiple systems can be used for simulating the load of a large number of users.
+The reason for using more than one system for load testing is the limitation of a single system to generate a large number of threads (users).
+In JMeter, we can do distributed load testing using the master-slave configuration.
 [For complete steps to perform distributed load testing refer to the post- Distributed load testing in JMeter]